ayushjain19/Candidate_Elimination_Implementation---Machine_Learning/README.md

 # Candidate_Elimination_Implementation---Machine_Learning

 This includes implementation of Candidate Elimination Algorithm.
 The training data is taken from the file provided above, named "data.txt".
-The source of this dataset is can be found [here]().
+The source of this dataset can be found [here](http://archive.ics.uci.edu/ml/machine-learning-databases/zoo/).

 The Algorithm is described below: